Music Marketing: 9 Steps for Digital Music Marketing in 2025

 Local targeting chooses people in a specific location, which is perfect for concert tickets.

-Manual targeting allows you to customize who exactly will see the ad.
+Manual targeting allows you to customize who exactly will see the ad, meaning you could target followers and fans of another more established band in your niche.

 When is paying for online music marketing worth your money?